 If you’re a senior intermediate weightlifter/bodybuilder, your set ranges and intensity need to be geared towards your goal as long as it’s realistic.

-On days your strong, you could add one more set to this if you feel you need it.
-At this point: as you’re arriving at the eighth and ninth set range, your shoulders should really be feeling the fatigue from the exercises, if you’ve kept the intensity up.
+On days your strong, you could add one more set to this if you feel you need it, as you’re arriving at the eighth and ninth set range, your shoulders should really be feeling the fatigue from the exercises, if you’ve kept the intensity up.

 Try to stay consistent with 80 to 85% of your (ROM), “one rep Max”.
 On other days you can try shortening how many overall sets you perform, but add resistance to the intensity of each set.

 You can also increase intensity within your sets by performing two movements, one after the other, such as: super-sets.
-Or my favorite; I love to perform drop sets, especially on shoulder and back day.
+Or another favourite - drop sets, especially on shoulder and back day.

 You can also add intensity to the shoulders by flexing them between sets...

-Holding your arms out to the side and contracting for as long as you can stand it, this hits the lateral delts, pulling the shoulders back with arms held out to the side will allow the rear deltoids to contract, practice this and you will notice new definition in your shoulder development.
+Holding your arms out to the side and contracting for as long as you can stand it, this hits the lateral Delts, pulling the shoulders back with arms held out to the side will emphasize a strong rear delt contraction; practice this and you will notice new definition in your shoulder development.

 Concluding increasing shoulder mass: